-A new Local Property Tax will be introduced in July 2013.
-This will help bridge the gap between government revenues and expenditures.
+The Local Property Tax was introduced in July 2013.
+This is intended to help bridge the gap between government revenues and expenditures.
 A property tax is more employment-friendly than further increases in income taxes.
 And the property tax will exert a stabilising influence on the economy and the public finances.

 This section considers the issues that arise in designing a property tax.

 Property Tax – Why Dubliners Should Pay More

 Some people have complained that the residential property tax, that will be based on the market value of the property, will be unfair to Dubliners, because property values are higher there than elsewhere in Ireland.
 Find out why we believe it is only fair that Dubliners pay more in property tax.

 The New Property Tax